Digital translucent hand altering a holographic world map, symbolizing unseen influence operations across the globe.

 What Influence Is

 Influence is more than persuasion.
 Persuasion seeks agreement; influence engineers environment.
 It blends psychology, culture, and communication to alter how people construct reality.
 Within military theory, it underpins psychological operations, information operations, and strategic communication.
-Within resistance, it is the primary instrument of power when material means are limited.
-A movement that cannot influence cannot recruit, organize, or survive.
+In resistance contexts, it sustains mobilization, maintains solidarity under pressure, and isolates opponents from their support base.
+It is the mechanism by which subversion is amplified and by which misinformation achieves operational effect.

 Where It Fits in Irregular Warfare